abhisha1991/w207_final_project/README.md

 cd docker
 docker build -t w207 -f Dockerfile .
 ```
+11. Install CUDNN if you are using GPU based VMs.
+Follow the instructions [here](https://github.com/hoichunlaw/w251-project/tree/master/notebooks#cuda-and-cudnn-setup)

-11. Run the following as a sanity check to confirm everything has installed correctly
+12. Run the following as a sanity check to confirm everything has installed correctly

 ```
 docker images # Should show the image called w207